Student Records Policy

 Kent State University policy 5-08.101 provides operational procedures for administering and maintaining student education records in compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA).

 The Family Educational Rights and Privacy Act (FERPA) is a Federal Law that protects the privacy of student education records, both financial and academic.
 FERPA also gives the student’s parent(s)/guardian(s) the right to review those records if the parent(s)/guardian(s) claim the student as a dependent on their Federal Income Tax Return.
-Students may also access the online FERPA Release Form through their Student Tools and Courses tab in FlashLine.
+Students may also access the online FERPA Release Form by selecting Student / Resources / Requests and Authorizations from the main menu in FlashLine.

 Students may restrict or cancel the restriction of their directory information by completing the online form accessible from the Make a Request box on the Student Tools and Courses page in FlashLine or by printing and completing the forms below.
 Information regarding Disclosure of Directory Information is available on the Registrar’s FERPA page.